FATCA stands for the Foreign Account Tax Compliance Act.

 RBC understands the objectives of FATCA and the U.S. government's concerns about tax evasion.

-RBC is working with industry associations, governments and regulators to carefully analyze and make recommendations related to emerging FATCA requirements, and move towards compliance starting in July 2014.
+RBC has worked with industry associations, governments and regulators to carefully analyze and make recommendations related to FATCA requirements.

 RBC earns the right to be our clients' first choice.
 We take our clients' privacy seriously and comply with privacy rules in all jurisdictions.
-We are carefully reviewing FATCA regulations and intergovernmental agreements (IGAs) to minimize the impact of new rules on client service and privacy.
+Our goal is to minimize the impact of these new rules on client service.

 You are on: The Road Ahead